molgenis/molgenis-service-armadillo/docs/pages/basic_usage/application_update_restart.md

 ### Soft restart
 This will attempt to restart within the application itself, without truly bringing it down.
 This button works even if python is not installed on your armadillo.
 Because armadillo is never truly brought down, risks of it not coming back up are slightly decreased.
-In the very unlike scenario that Armadillo doesn't come back up, contact your administrator.
+In the very unlikely scenario that Armadillo doesn't come back up, contact your administrator.

 ### Hard restart
 This will trigger a full restart of the application, calling a script that will bring armadillo down and later back up.
 If this process fails, the script will keep attempting to restart 10 times after increasing periods of time (4 seconds, 8 seconds, 16 seconds, etc.).
-In the very unlike scenario that Armadillo doesn't come back up, contact your administrator.
+In the very unlikely scenario that Armadillo doesn't come back up, contact your administrator.

 ## Storage